camunda-consulting/camunda-util-demo-data-generator/README.md

 Hence, check the *process definition version n-1* for your generated process instances!

-In order to use the generator you have to [instrument your BPMN for tuning simulation behaviour](#instrument-your-bpmn-process) and start the Demo Data Generator via [webapplication](#start-via-webapplication) or [your own application](#start-in-your-own-application).
+In order to use the generator you might want to [instrument your BPMN for tuning simulation behaviour](#instrument-your-bpmn-process) and start the Demo Data Generator via [webapplication](#start-via-webapplication) or [your own application](#start-in-your-own-application).

 To learn what models that simulator can handle and what it does with the elements, see [Supported BPMN elements](#supported-bpmn-elements)